Dartvauder/NeuroSandboxWebUI/README.md

 7) Click the `Submit` button to get the generated image

 #### animatediff:

 1) First upload your models to the folder: *inputs/image/sd_models*
 2) Select your model from the drop-down list
-3) Set up the model according to the parameters you need
-4) Enter your request (+ and - for prompt weighting)
-5) Click the `Submit` button to get the generated image animation

-#### pia:

-1) First upload your models to the folder: *inputs/image/sd_models*
-2) Select your model from the drop-down list